maximevaillancourt/digital-garden-jekyll-template/_pages/index.md

   Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
 </p>

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

-The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
+See below for my most recently updated notes.
+That's the last 10.

+You can learn more about me at my Link-in-Bio page: [jethrojon.es](https://jethrojon.es)

+My latest exciting project is [EduNews](https://edune.ws)

 <strong>Recently updated notes</strong>

 <ul>
   {% assign recent_notes = site.notes | sort: "last_modified_at_timestamp" | reverse %}
-  {% for note in recent_notes limit: 5 %}
+  {% for note in recent_notes limit: 10 %}
     <li>
       {{ note.last_modified_at | date: "%Y-%m-%d" }} — <a class="internal-link" href="{{ site.baseurl }}{{ note.url }}">{{ note.title }}</a>
     </li>